-A multi-channel seller who works with the idea of selling in quantity with fewer margins needs to maintain a good amount of inventory.
-They get orders from many platforms and to fulfil that demand they need a high volume of the listed product and/or keep the inventory maintained as per the demand ratio otherwise if they are short of product they will fail to deliver it on time or may not deliver after taking the order which will impact on seller reviews.
+An eCommerce multi-channel seller who works with the idea of selling in quantity with fewer margins needs to maintain a good amount of inventory.
+They get orders from many platforms and to fulfill that demand they need a high volume of the listed product and/or keep the inventory maintained as per the demand ratio otherwise if they are short of product they will fail to deliver it on time or may not deliver after taking the order which will impact on seller reviews.

 Only making a presence on the platform does not give a seller active buyers.
 They also need to be active and keep in touch with them through messaging, tagging, and replying to their queries.

 Order fulfilment and product returns can consume a lot of time and add complexity when sellers sell on several channels.
 Establishing a flexible, dependable, and scalable fulfillment plan that does not eat into profit margins is a more crucial and demanding task than most sellers realise.
 Gathering order fulfilment and return concerns in one place, together with a channel-specific view, will aid in identifying and addressing the bottlenecks that eCommerce sellers frequently face.